YOUR GUIDE

 BESPOKE COVER PAPER

-We developed our cover paper in a lab over eight months and eight iterations.
-The dyed-through paper has a special coating that makes it look and feel like clay while remaining durable and stain resistant.
+The dyed-through cover paper has a special coating that makes it look and feel like clay while remaining durable and stain-resistant.

 Spilled Assyrian hummus on the cover?